Hemianthus callitrichoides

 This species is commonly used as a foreground or carpeting plant in planted aquariums.
-When used in aquascaping, this species is known to have relatively high light and CO₂ requirements.
+When used in aquascaping, this species is known to have relatively high light and carbon dioxide requirements.
 Once planted, each portion will produce runners which basically are individual stems that branch off and grow along the substrate.

 Hemianthus callitrichoides was first collected by Holger Windeløv and Eusebio Canicio Delgado Pérez in 2003 in Las Pozas, Cuba, about 90 km east of Havana.
 Unlike the related Hemianthus micranthemoides, H. callitrichoides is thought to be native only to Cuba.